 HOW TO SUBMIT A DIMINISHED VALUE CLAIM IN TEXAS

 You may open up a conversation about a possible diminished value claim with your insurance adjuster.
 You may explain your situation to them.
 Ultimately, you may need to submit a diminished value demand letter to your insurance company.
 This letter should include:

 While you can do this yourself, we recommend that you seek help from an experienced Texas attorney.
 An attorney understands Texas law and can better represent you in this matter.

-Choose The MIC Firm
+Choose The MIC Firm in Texas

-The MIC Law Firm is a young law firm, composed of seven passionate attorneys.
+The MIC Law Firm is a young Texas law firm, composed of seven passionate attorneys.
 We recognize that every situation is different and pride ourselves on offering our clients personalized experiences.
 We know you have options, but we work diligently to set ourselves apart through our dedication, hard work, and fierce representation.
 Contact us today for your no-obligation case evaluation, and let’s see how we can help you.